Charleen Wilder, PsyD

 Dr. Wilder received her PsyD in Clinical Psychology from Fuller Theological Seminary following the completion of her pre-doctoral APA-accredited internship at Hennepin Healthcare in Minneapolis, MN.
 She subsequently completed her post-doctoral training at Great Life Counseling Center in Dallas, TX.
 During her graduate school career, she completed her therapy training at a community mental health clinic and private practice and her assessment training at the University of California, Los Angeles where she was first trained to perform autism evaluations.
 In these settings, Dr. Wilder performed individual, couples, group and family therapy, and psychological and neurodevelopmental assessments.

-Dr. Wilder also supervises Savannah Pham, LPA and Jessica Faber, LPA in the area of both therapy and assessment.
+Dr. Wilder also supervises Jessica Faber, LPA in the areas of both therapy and assessment.

 Mary Neill, MS, LMFT